FishAngler/TestPond/README.md

 # TestPond
 A set of CLIs, SDKs, and samples built with .NET Core for creating a private test farm using Xamarin.UITest.

-**TestPond** is composed of three layers: the UI Tests, Runner CLI, and Client.
+**TestPond** is composed of three layers: the UI Test DLL (NUnit + Xamarin.UITest), Runner CLI, and Client.

-### UI Tests
+### UI Test DLL
-This layer is your own UI Tests built against your app using Xamarin UI Tests.
+This layer is your UI Test DLL (NUnit + Xamarin.UITest).
 To get started building UI Tests you can read the [Microsoft documentation](https://docs.microsoft.com/en-us/appcenter/test-cloud/uitest/).
 Due to limitations within the Xamarin UI Framework, you might have to perform some "manual" cleanup after the execution of each test.

 ### Runner
 The Runner layer is a CLI tool that interfaces with NUnit to execute the UI Test without the dependency of an IDE.
-This allows you to automate the execution of UI Tests.
+This allows you to automate the execution of  your UI Test DLL.

 ### Client
 This is an optional layer that you can create based on your current configuration and requirements.
 You can create a GUI App or a CLI to interface with your chosen CI tool/service to automate the downloads of your builds and execute the UI Test in multiple connected phones at the same time through the Runner CLI.
 At FishAngler we created an interactive Command Line tool that prompts the user which build to download from Azure Dev Ops, which phones to run it on, and which tests to execute.
 Furthermore, it parses all the results into a sumarry HTML report to quickly look at each run.
 We call it the *Creator* and we will be publishing the code as an example.

 # Dependencies
-If you are running this in your development machine configured to run Xamarin, then most likely you already have most of the dependencies.
+If you are running this in your development machine configured to run Xamarin, then most likely you already have most of the platform-specific dependencies.

 ### General
-* NUnit 3 Console
+* NUnit 3 Console Runner

 ### For iOS Testing
 * xcrun (part of XCode, but you [can install without xcode](https://mac-how-to.gadgethacks.com/how-to/install-command-line-developer-tools-without-xcode-0168115/). **Warning, this was not tested**)